 A legal instructor at Vancouver Community College, his advice for first-year lawyers is to be careful to avoid assumptions.
 “Language is often a clumsy tool for conveying meaning, and it can hide assumptions,” he said.
 “If you are given an assignment, you may need to challenge the research question or its author.”

-As someone who likes to travel the world, Michael remains a student himself as he works towards obtaining his pilot licence.
+As someone who likes to travel the world, Michael earned his private pilot’s licence in 2020.

 - Insurance Defence